privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 }
 ```

-#### In-Place Update
+### Model In-Place Update

 It is possible to update a model in place by overwriting it at the same model path in the model metadata.
 An in-place update is treated the same as a model deletion followed by a model addition with the previous `eviction_grace_period_in_ms` applied.
 This blocks the loading of new model content until the grace period expires, after which the new model content is loaded during the next polling cycle.
 The inference service detects this update by recognizing changes to the model checksum.
-When a model is updated in this way, all associated metadata, including warm_up_batch_request_json and `eviction_grace_period_in_ms`, is overwritten with the new values from the model configuration file after the previous grace period has expired and that version of the model is deleted.
+When a model is updated in this way, all associated metadata, including `warm_up_batch_request_json` and `eviction_grace_period_in_ms`, is modified with the new model entry from the configuration file after the previous grace period has expired and that version of the model is deleted.
 If the model's checksum remains unchanged between pollings, no update will be  triggered.
 The model along with its original metadata remains unaffected.

 ## JavaScript API